 Bluetooth Low Energy (BLE) uses beacons that send signals to users’ devices via Bluetooth.
-Small BLE devices that work on batteries are easy to install anywhere, but are mostly used indoors.
+Small BLE devices that work on batteries are easy to install anywhere but are mostly used indoors.
 The accuracy of geopositioning in this case is really high.
-But it takes a pretty penny to use beacons, regularly update them, and even just replace the batteries.
+But it takes a pretty penny to use beacons and regularly update them.

 What features should you add to your location-aware app?

-Based on our experience building location-aware apps, here’s a list of the most common geolocation features that customers request.
+Based on our experience building geolocation applications, here’s a list of the geolocation features customers most commonly request:

 Determining a user’s current position

 Thinking about an app for travelers or building a car sharing app for your local area?
 In that case, you’ll definitely need detailed maps in your application.
-Uber, the taxi service giant, allows you to open a map and see where you are and where you want to go to.
-Another app, Map My Hike, allows you to map all your workouts and build and visualize your hiking routes using detailed maps.
+Uber, the taxi service giant, allows you to open a map and see where you are and where you want to go.
+Another app, Map My Hike, allows users to map all their workouts and build and visualize hiking routes.

-You might want to provide your users with detailed information about places around, including addresses, contact information, ratings, and reviews.
-Let’s look at Foursquare, which allows users to share their opinions on places they’ve visited and displays those ratings and reviews to people nearby.
+You might want to provide users with detailed information about places around them, including addresses, contact information, ratings, and reviews.
+Let’s look at Foursquare, which allows users to share their opinions on places they’ve visited and displays ratings and reviews to people nearby.
 Tripadvisor is another great example of an app that gives details of places to visit.
-It helps users choose hotels and restaurants with photos, and reviews.

 If you’re building an app for drivers, walkers, runners, cyclers, or logisticians, you’ll definitely need built-in navigation with detailed routes, driving tips, voiceovers, offline maps, and so on.
 This is what we normally call outdoor navigation features.

-Audi MMI Connect is an app for Audi drivers to enhance vehicle functionality and navigation.
-Transparking is an app that helps truck drivers navigate to parking spaces, restaurants, and gas stations.
-Drivers can choose places based on ratings, photos, and comments.
+Audi MMI Connect, an app for Audi drivers to enhance vehicle functionality and navigation, and Transparking, an app that helps truck drivers navigate to parking spaces, restaurants, and gas stations.

 But people don’t always need to go somewhere far away to get lost.
 Big shopping malls and museums can take hours to stroll around.
 This is why indoor navigation apps have appeared.